Palethorn/rest-on-php/README.md

 ...
 ```

-Now your resource /videos requires authentication.
+Now the resource /videos requires authentication.
 Authorization is specified by using ```roles``` attribute as such:

 ```xml
 ...